Solvro/web-juwenalia/README.md

 ### SSH

-If you are a Windows, follow this [tutorial](https://www.youtube.com/watch?v=vExsOTgIOGw) to connect via SSH
+If you are a Windows user, follow this [tutorial](https://www.youtube.com/watch?v=vExsOTgIOGw) to connect via SSH

 ### Building a new feature